Commonly used abbreviation when referring to the all-important science of aerodynamics.

 Modern engines are controlled by electronic "mapping" software that controls things such as fuel consumption and ignition timing.
 Rev limiting is used for two purposes: to keep the engine from exceeding its maximum rotational speed and exploding into bits of very expensive shrapnel, and to adhere to speed limit rules in the pit lane.
 Maximum rev limits are set by the engine manufacturer, while the pit lane rev limiter is controlled by a pushbutton on the steering wheel.

 The distance from the bottom of the chassis to the ground when the car is at full speed.
 This is regulated at a distance of two inches off the ground.
 The lower the ride height, the lower the center of gravity which improves handling.
-Lower ride height may also mean less suspension travel which can cause loss of control when driving over bumps.
+Lower ride height may also mean less suspension travel which can cause a loss of control when driving over bumps.